Yongsan District: Local government

 The Yongsan district office is located close to Noksapyeong Station on Noksapyeong-daero.
 The district office provides services to Koreans and foreign residents in Korea, including issuing documentation, taxes, public safety and medical services.
-It is also responsible for maintaining leisure facilities in the district including: Yongsan Sports Center, Ichon Hangang Riverside Park, Namsan, Hyochang Park & Yongsan Family Park.
+It is also responsible for maintaining leisure facilities in the district including: Yongsan Sports Center, Ichon Hangang Riverside Park, Namsan, Hyochang Park and Yongsan Family Park.